brandonsilver/jekyll-blog/_posts/2015-01-07-exploring-malicious-wordpress-spam.markdown

 It appears that by adding this code the attacker can execute arbitrary code contained in a specially-crafted request to <code>wp-config.php</code>.
 Specifically, any request with the 'FILE' variable set will execute the code supplied by the request variable with the same name as a unique ID generated previously in the script.
+This provides the attacker with the ability to limit access to this exploit.

 Next, the script moves to correct the permissions of <code>wp-config.php</code> in order to prevent other attackers from gaining control (a consistent theme in this script, as will be shown below).